 I was awarded a 4-year scholarship from EPSRC to complete a PhD in Media & Arts Technology, at Queen Mary University of London.
-Throughout the PhD, I was testing prototypes made with various hardware such as small circuit boards (Arduino), lights, radio frequency identification readers (RFID) and tags that are put onto your daily essential items.
+Throughout the PhD, I was testing prototypes made with various hardware such as small circuit boards (Arduino / ATMEL), lights, radio frequency identification readers (RFID) and tags that are put onto your daily essential items.

-I’m in the Cognitive Science research group (information on my research interests if you’re interested).
-It was at QMUL that I started working with Arduino and components.
-I’m pretty sure it’s bordering on an addiction, and looking around my house might confirm this by a number of tools, solder, wires, boards… all organized of course!
+I’m pretty sure my interest is bordering on addiction, and looking around my house might confirm this by the number of tools, solder, wires, boards… all organized of course!

 “Did you pack your keys?”
 Smart objects and forgetfulness.

 May 2014 Conference on Human Factors in Computing Systems – Proceedings 539-542 (CHI) 2014 (Journal article)

 Presented my work over the 4-day conference in Toronto Canada as part of the Interactivity Track.